jamesbyars/jekyll-now/about.md

 About me.

-"Never satisfied and always thirsting for knowledge and continuous improvement" - me, about me
+"Never satisfied, always thirsting for knowledge and continuous improvement" - me, about me